-- Syntax 1: Opening a preset connection: automatic management of connections
+- Syntax 1: Open a predefined connection: automatic connection management

 - Syntax 2: Using a character string for the OLE DB provider

-- Syntax 2 and 3: If a failure occurs, the connection description is not stored
+- Syntax 2 and 3: If a failure occurs, the connection description is not kept

 - Pseudo-connection to HFSQL Classic database